selfridgeoya/Threat-Hunt-The-Broker/README.md

 | project Timestamp, FileName, InitiatingProcessFileName

 <img width="1454" height="816" alt="image" src="https://github.com/user-attachments/assets/30b2010c-3b1c-4ea0-a171-97eee13b90ec" />
-📸 Insert screenshot showing parent process

 Finding

-Parent Process:
+Parent Process: explorer.exe

-explorer.exe

-Execution via explorer.exe confirms:
+Execution via explorer.exe confirms: User double-click execution, Manual interaction we can conclude iPhishing-based initial access.

-User double-click execution

-Manual interaction

-Phishing-based initial access

-###🚩 Suspicious Child Process
+### 🚩 Suspicious Child Process

+The payload created a child process for further activity.

 After execution, the malicious file spawned a legitimate Windows process.
 Daniel_Richardson_CV.pdf.exe as the suspected initial payload, my next goal was to understand what it spawned and how it was launched.
 In Microsoft Defender, child processes created by a payload are recorded as separate events, where: